samaea/AzureDevOpsAppService/readme.md

 ### Lab Tasks:

-*   Import Source Code into your VSTS Account with Git
+*   Import Source Code into your Azure DevOps Account with Git
-*   Create local git repo from your VSTS git repo
+*   Create local git repo from your Azure Repos using a git repo
-*   Set up Service Endpoint in VSTS
+*   Set up Service Endpoint in Azure DevOps
-*   Import Continuous Integration Build Definition into VSTS and kick off a build
+*   Import Continuous Integration Build Definition into Azure Pipelines and kick off a build
-*   Import Continuous Deployment release definition into VSTS
+*   Import Continuous Deployment release definition into Azure Pipelines
-*   Export Build and Release Definitions from VSTS and commit changes to VSTS repo to kick off CI and CD
+*   Export Build and Release Definitions from Azure Pipelines and commit changes to Azure repo to kick off CI and CD
 *   Confirm successful deployment to Azure

 ### Estimated Lab Time:

 *   approx. 80 minutes

-### Task 1: Import Source Code into your VSTS Account with Git
+### Task 1: Import Source Code into your Azure DevOps Account with Git

-In order to use VSTS Build, your VSTS must contain source code for the application.
-For this lab we are using the VSTS Git project.
+In order to use Build using Azure Pipelines and Azure Repos, you must contain the source code for the application.
+For this lab we are using a Git project.
 The next couple of steps will allow you to add the PartsUnlimited source to the Git master repository.

 1. If you haven’t already, go to [http://visualstudio.com](http://www.visualstudio.com) and create a new team project in your Azure DevOps (formerly Visual Studio Team Services (VSTS)) account that uses Git for source control.
 Click on **New**, enter project name, select **git** for **Version control** and click on **Create project** button.